 For the Tortellini Salad

-- 16 ounces cheese tortellini (or any type of tortellini)
+- 16 ounces cheese tortellini fresh or frozen

-- 1 pint (about 1 cup) cherry tomatoes, halved
+- ½ pint cherry tomatoes halved (about 1 cup)

 - ¼ cup toasted pine nuts